 But once we got out of NICU, and out of the initial shock of taking care of a preemie, we started to wonder: “How do newborns have fun?”

 By being with her parents, mainly, and interacting with new, safe things.

-I love the book collection that’s available in Amazon Free Time Unlimited.
+I love the book collection that’s available on Amazon Kid+.
 It’s a very complete children’s library in your pocket!
-They have over 13000 free content for children, and althouth I don’t recommend playing games or tv shows for babies, we did read a lot of books.
+They have over 13000 free content for children, and although I don’t recommend playing games or tv shows for babies, we did read a lot of books.
 It was an incredibly rich experience.

 You can sign up for a free month here, and see for yourself it’s the right choice for your family.